Best air miles credit cards

 Members of airline frequent flyer programs can earn air miles when they purchase flights, redeeming the accumulated miles for future flights or seat upgrades.
 But it is also possible to earn lots of additional air miles for all your spending with an air miles credit card.

-Comparing air miles credit cards
+Comparing of 9 air miles credit cards

 American Express Singapore Airlines Business Credit Card